hannobraun/fornjot/README.md

 If you don't know what to work on, check out the [`good first issues`](https://github.com/hannobraun/Fornjot/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
 To get an overview over current priorities, take a look at the [open milestones](https://github.com/hannobraun/Fornjot/milestones).

-If you need some more guidance, check out the [contribution guide](CONTRIBUTING.md), or just ask!
-See the Community section above, for how to get in touch.
+If you need some more guidance, check out the [contribution guide](CONTRIBUTING.md), [or just ask](https://www.fornjot.app/community/)!

 ## License